Skip to main content

 • Content ownership vs vendor support

 Decide whether you’ll build training in-house or rely on vendor content.
-Platforms that bundle AI authoring tools—such as D2L Lumi—let you repurpose existing materials into interactive modules quickly instead of outsourcing development.
+Platforms that bundle AI authoring tools—such as D2L Lumi—let you repurpose existing materials into interactive modules quickly, supporting continuous workplace learning experiences without outsourcing development.

 • Need for mobile or multilingual delivery

-If your learners are distributed or work on the move, mobile-first design and language flexibility matter more than advanced design control.
+If your learners are distributed or work on the move, mobile-first design and language flexibility are just as important as advanced design control.
 For example, Brightspace lets you publish the same module once and offer it in different languages with automatic device-responsive layouts.

 • Integration with existing tools